hapostgres/pg_auto_failover/docs/ref/reference.rst

       set    Set the value of a given pg_autoctl configuration variable

     pg_autoctl show
-      uri                        Show the postgres uri to use to connect to pg_auto_failover nodes events                     Prints monitor's state of nodes in a given formation and group state                      Prints monitor's state of nodes in a given formation and group nodes                      Prints monitor nodes of nodes in a given formation and group synchronous_standby_names  Prints synchronous_standby_names for a given group standby-names              Prints synchronous_standby_names for a given group file                       List pg_autoctl internal files (config, state, pid) systemd                    Print systemd service file for this node
+      uri            Show the postgres uri to use to connect to pg_auto_failover nodes events         Prints monitor's state of nodes in a given formation and group state          Prints monitor's state of nodes in a given formation and group standby-names  Prints synchronous_standby_names for a given group file           List pg_autoctl internal files (config, state, pid) systemd        Print systemd service file for this node

     pg_autoctl enable
       secondary    Enable secondary nodes on a formation